 - Preheat the oven to 350 F. Line a baking sheet with unbleached parchment paper and set aside.

-- In a large pan over medium heat pan fry the onion until translucent and turkey until browned.
+- In a large pan over medium heat pan fry the onion with avocado oil until translucent and turkey until browned.
 Reserve for later.

 - Toast the whole grain bread until golden brown.
 Transfer to a food processor and pulse until pulverized.
 Set aside.
 Repeat the process with the chopped bell peppers and sliced carrots.